An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Introduction

 This paper presents the first unified study of higher-order optimal complexity in RO together with the implementability of the resulting algorithms.
 To this end, the paper is organized around two complementary themes: complexity and implementability.

-The theoretical developments described below introduce optimal-rate methods and detail how the smoothness constants in their analysis depend on both the objective function and the retraction.
+The theoretical developments described below introduce optimal-rate methods and detail how their smoothness constants depend on the objective function and the retraction.

 \begin{itemize} \item \underline{\nameref{sec:p-RAR}} (\cref{sec:p-RAR}): This section introduces the $p$-th order Riemannian Adaptive Regularization ($p$-RAR) method, the first optimal-rate $p$-th order algorithm for smooth, non-geodesically convex optimization on manifolds.
 In Theorems \ref{thm:convergence-analysis:first-order} and \ref{thm:convergence-analysis:second-order}, we show that $p$-RAR extends the optimal worst-case iteration complexity guarantees for finding first- and second-order stationary points from Euclidean space to the Riemannian setting.
 Our method is flexible enough to account not just for the exponential map, but for any retraction on a manifold.
-The analysis we advance depends upon generalizations of common smoothness assumptions found in the Euclidean literature.
+The analysis develops Riemannian generalizations of smoothness assumptions common in the Euclidean literature.

 \item \underline{\nameref{sec:retraction-properties}} (\cref{sec:retraction-properties}): This section gives an explicit, higher-order characterization of how the objective function and the chosen retraction jointly determine the smoothness constants $L_1$ and $L_2$ arising in the analysis of $p$-RAR.
 These constants govern the first- and second-order convergence rates established for the method.
-In Theorems \ref{thm:smoothness-bound-first-order} and \ref{thm:smoothness-bound}, we derive clean, order-accurate bounds on $L_1$ and $L_2$.
+In Theorems \ref{thm:smoothness-bound-first-order} and \ref{thm:smoothness-bound}, we derive explicit, order-accurate bounds on $L_1$ and $L_2$.
 The bounds are expressed using adaptations of derivative semi-norms familiar from the study of function compositions.
 They scale appropriately with the order of differentiation and clarify how retractions influence higher-order regularity.

 Our analysis combines two underutilized geometric tools in RO, the pullback connection and the Sasaki metric on the double tangent bundle.
 Together with a previously unavailable covariant Fa{\'a} di Bruno formula, this framework interprets higher-order covariant derivatives of a retraction as genuine tensors.
 This yields short, transparent proofs and sheds new light on prior regularity analyses for retraction-based pullback models (\cref{cor:p-order-nice-verification}).